KrzysiekJa/Celsiusify/README.md

 ### DevOps (MLOps) benchmark project

+**Celsiusify** is a benchmark project focused on DevOps and MLOps, featuring a FastAPI web application, Docker containerization, Kubernetes deployment using Helm, performance testing with Locust, CI/CD integration via GitHub Actions, and TensorFlow model serving.
+It aims to streamline the development and deployment processes for machine learning applications.

 **DevOps** (Development and Operations) work on tasks that **bridge** the gap between software development and IT operations teams.

 ## Table of Contents